· Mark Davis · governance · 8 min read

 The nonprofit sector faces unique D&O challenges: volunteer boards, mission-driven decisions that may conflict with financial prudence, public scrutiny, and limited resources to fight claims.
 Understanding these dynamics and the hidden aspects of D&O coverage can save your organization thousands while actually improving protection.

-Hidden Coverage Gaps That Cost Nonprofits
+What Coverage Gaps in D&O Insurance Cost Nonprofits Money?

 The Employment Practices Liability (EPL) Gap